Poltron/MicrobitTimer/README.md

 # MicrobitTimer

-Small project for a freelance client
+Timer animation on a HALO Zip placed on a Micro:bit card<br />

-The goal is to animate the HALO Zip to make a circular timer
+# How to use

-The .hex file goes on the microbit card.
+To edit the project, copy the JS code on https://makecode.microbit.org/#editor.<br />
-The JS code you can copy-pasta on https://makecode.microbit.org/#editor
+To run the program, place the .hex file on your microbit card.<br />